Back to blog

 Integration of calendars and notifications

-One of the key ways in tracking milestones is to integrate calendars and notifications into your project work.
+One of the key ways to track milestones effectively is by integrating calendars and notifications into your project workflow.
+These tools help teams stay on schedule, monitor progress, and make adjustments when needed.

 1. Notifications in Voiset

-- A team member receives a notification about the task assigned to him or her and the time to start working on it;
+A team member receives a notification when a task is assigned and when it's time to start working.Notifications can be customized for individual needs, including:

 2. Calendars in Voiset

-- Organize schedules across all work areas into a single, easy-to-understand scheme, taking into account when each task is due;
+• Organize schedules across all work areas into a single, easy-to-understand timeline.

-When we are traveling on a highway from point A to point B, we can get tired on the way, especially if it is a long one.
-Objectives like, “drive three hours at 50 miles per hour” shape our journey.
+When traveling on a highway from point A to point B, we can get tired along the way, especially on long journeys.
+Objectives like "drive three hours at 50 miles per hour" help shape our journey.